redmix-run/redmix/docs/docs/graphql.md

 #### Root Schema

-Documentation is also generated for the Redmix Root Schema that defines details about Redmix such as the current user and version information.
+Documentation is also generated for the Cedar Root Schema that defines details about Cedar such as the current user and version information.

 ```
 type Query {
-  "Fetches the Redmix root schema."
+  "Fetches the Cedar root schema."
-  redwood: Redmix
+  redwood: Cedar
 }

 """
-The Redmix Root Schema
+The Cedar Root Schema

-Defines details about Redmix such as the current user and version information.
+Defines details about Cedar such as the current user and version information.
 """
-type Redmix {
+type Cedar {
   "The current user."
   currentUser: JSON

   "The version of Prisma."
   prismaVersion: String

-  "The version of Redmix."
+  "The version of Cedar."
   version: String
 }